-Links to the full regulations and requirements can be found here: The Education (Independent School Standards) Regulations 2014National Minimum Standards for Boarding Schools, Early Years Foundation Stage Statutory Framework.
+Links to the full regulations and requirements can be found here: The Education (Independent School Standards) Regulations 2014, Early Years Foundation Stage Statutory Framework.

 Key findings

 2.1 The school meets the standards in the schedule to the Education (Independent School Standards) Regulations 2014, and relevant requirements of the statutory framework for the Early Years Foundation Stage, and associated requirements, and no further action is required as a result of this inspection.